Barry Soper: Bit rich for Sir Michael Cullen to call John Key a 'rich prick'

 Labour would do well to consider the politics of Cullen's invitation as he was about to deliver his group's report.

-During his 17 years as Labour's finance spokesman, including nine as the Minister, not once did he advocate a capital gains tax.
+During his 17 years as Labour's finance spokesman, including nine as Finance Minister, not once did he advocate a capital gains tax.

 He invited us to draw our own conclusions from that.